A framework of partial error correction for intermediate-scale quantum computers: Results

 \subsection{Clifford gates on clean-noisy qubit pairs}

 We want to explore the interaction between a noisy qubit in state $\rho$ which can be subjected to noise and an encoded qubit in state $\overline{\psi}$ which undergoes some QEC cycle that aims to detect and correct errors according to a QEC code.
 In particular, we want to find an expression for the logical $CNOT$ gate between a clean and a noisy register, which we denote as $\widetilde{CNOT}$.
 This gate, along with single-qubit gates, allows for implementing any Clifford operation on a partially error-corrected setup.
-Note that arbitrary logical operations can be achieved by adding specific single-qubit gates, such as the $T$-gate, outside the Clifford group.
-This can be done immediately on the noisy registers, or via magic state distillation~\cite{bravyi2005universal} on the clean registers.